Adding sleepers to your garden

 Build a raised bed for your flowers, bedding plants and veggies.
 Go for traditional square and rectangular beds or get creative with the design and opt for triangular or bespoke shapes to suit your space.

 An attractive alternative to concrete, stone or decking, try building garden steps from sleepers.
-A great choice for sloped or sectioned gardens, fill with decorative stone and gravel or extend your lawn with turfed steps.
+A great choice for sloped or sectioned gardens, fill with decorative stone and gravel, or extend your lawn with turfed steps.

 Pave the way with sleepers.
-A great choice for winding walkways and a more natural inspired look, use sleepers as a garden pathway.
+A great choice for winding walkways and a more natural inspired look, use railway sleepers as a garden pathway.
 Sink into the ground or fill the spaces between with decorative stones and gravel for a stylish landscaped look.

 Both practical and attractive, sleepers make fantastic retaining walls.
 Positioned vertically or horizontally, design your space to follow the natural curves and slopes of your garden.